DanBuchan/profile_drift_new/README.md

 5. Using RaxML build the distance matrix over all Pfam domains, using mafft and raxml calculate_pfam_distances.py

-   This gives us an all-against-all evoltionary distance matrix but built on an MAFFT MSA that may not be meaningful
+   This gives us an all-against-all evolutionary distance matrix but built on an MAFFT MSA that may not be meaningful

 6. Perform an all-against-all Needleman and wunsch of the reps.
 Extract bits scores for a similarity matrix Scale/Normalise to between 0 and one and invert for a distance matrix use pfam_reps_nw.py over our relabelled pfam_consensus_reps_labelled.fa